AccelerateHS/accelerate-llvm/README.md

 Where ⭕ = Works, and ❌ = Does not work.

+Note that the above restrictions on CUDA and LLVM version exist _only_ if you want to use the NVVM component.
+Otherwise, you should be free to use any combination of CUDA and LLVM.

-Note that `accelerate-llvm` itself currently requires at least LLVM-3.5.
+Also note that `accelerate-llvm` itself currently requires at least LLVM-3.5.
 There are currently no releases of `llvm-general` planned for LLVM-3.6 or LLVM-3.7.

 Using `stack`, either edit the `stack.yaml` and add the following section: